hotosm/fmtm/INSTALL.md

 ## Software Requirements

-It is recommended to run FMTM on a Linux-based machine.
+It is recommended to run FieldTM on a Linux-based machine.

 > This includes MacOS, but some [tools must be substituted][1].
 >